This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for watermelon feta salad recipe:

 - Strawberries: Look for ruby red strawberries so that they provide tons of flavor!
-I like clean, then hull my strawberries before cutting into quarters.
-You can also cube them to make them a more fork friend side dish.
+I like to clean, and then hull my strawberries before cutting them into quarters.
+You can also cube them to make them a more fork friendly side dish.

 - Avocados: these are optional!
 I used to add avocados to my salad in the past, however, in recent years, I’ve dropped the avocado to cut back on the fat content of this salad.